Biking in Carver Park Reserve

 Historic Grimm Farm is also on the property.
 You may want to include that as a destination, too.

 As already mentioned, there’s plenty of hiking at Carver, both on paved and unpaved trails.
-And in the winter months the park grooms 11 miles of cross country ski trails and has 4 miles of snowshoe trails.
+And in the winter, the park grooms 11 miles of cross country ski trails and has 4 miles of snowshoe trails.

 How to Get There